fangzhzh/leetcode/systemDesign/facebookLive.md

 ### last mile协议
 * HLS
-    * by Apple, for HTTP LIve Streaming
+    * by Apple, for HTTP Live Streaming
     * most used last-mile delivery.
 * MPET-dash
     * open-source alternative to HLS for last-mile delivery